dewaka/dewaka.github.io/_posts/2021-04-08-linux-mint-hibernate.md

 Since Linux Mint does not come with Hibernation option enabled out of the box, following are the steps I did to enable this option.

-## Have a swap partition as big as RAM
+## Swap partition

 I found it is easier to have the right size of swap partition at installation time rather than trying hibernation support based on a swap file.
-Following instructions were based on my setup with a swap partition.
+Following instructions are based on my setup with a swap partition.

+I created a swap partition of 25G since I have 24G of RAM at install time.

-## Install hiberation utilities
+## Install hibernate utilities

 Install hibernate utils,